L'autre...: Commercial performance

 In France, the album went straight to number one on the French Album Chart on 8 April 1991 and stayed there for twenty consecutive weeks.
 As a result, at the time, Farmer topped both the Album and Singles Charts (with "Désenchantée").
 The next sixteen weeks, the album dropped to #26, but reached again #3, three weeks later, thanks to the release of "Je t'aime mélancolie".
 The album appeared for a total of 55 weeks on the chart (Top 40), 32 of them in the top five.
 The album was certified Diamond disc by the SNEP for a minimum of one million copies sold.
 To date, L'autre... is the best-selling album of Farmer.

-In other countries, the album's sales were more confidential.
+In other countries, the album's sales were more conservative.
 In Switzerland, the album appeared for nine weeks on the chart, from 26 May to 8 September 1991, peaking at #27 on 25 August.
 In Sweden, it was #45 on 31 July 1991 and was ranked #55 in Germany.